-Within the world of Rolex collecting, it is the tiny, seemingly insignificant details that inspire interest among enthusiasts and account for thousands (or even millions) of dollars in resale value at auction.
+Within the world of vintage Rolex collecting, it is the tiny, seemingly insignificant details that inspire interest among enthusiasts and account for thousands (or even millions) of dollars in resale value at auction.
 While provenance will always be the x-factor that defies all conventional rules of collecting wisdom and logic; in most cases, it is the dial – the singular component that is most responsible for the overall appearance of the watch – that separates the unremarkable from the extraordinary.
 Today we are taking a look at an incredibly unique Rolex Oyster ref.
 3359 with an Art Deco-style Serpico y Laino dial.

 Serpico y Laino

 Some of the most well-known and highly sought-after vintage Rolex watches are those with dials that are stamped with the Tiffany & Co. signature.
 Emblematic of a time that has long since passed, where Rolex would allow prominent retailers to add their name to the dial of the watches that they sold, these co-branded dials are now incredibly rare, valuable, and historically important.
 It is the Rolex dials with Tiffany & Co. signatures (most frequently referred to as “Tiffany Dials” by collectors) that receive the most attention in the press; however, there are a number of other co-branded Rolex dials that exist, including some from Cartier, Hermes, and even Joyeria Riviera.
 While Tiffany Dials are easily the most famous, the other co-branded dials were produced in significantly fewer numbers, and as a result, are more valuable today than those with Tiffany & Co. signatures.
 Among these lesser-known and incredibly rare, co-branded Rolex dials is the Serpico y Laino Dial.